w3f/polkadot-wiki/docs/learn/learn-DOT.md

 ## What is DOT?

-DOT is the native token of the Polkadot network in a similar way that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.
+DOT is the native token of the Polkadot network similarly that BTC is the native token of Bitcoin or Ether is the native token of the Ethereum blockchain.

 ### The Planck Unit

-The smallest unit for the account balance on Substrate based blockchains (Polkadot, Kusama, etc.) is Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
+The smallest unit for the account balance on Polkadot SDK-based blockchains (Polkadot, Kusama, etc.) is Planck (a reference to [Planck Length](https://en.wikipedia.org/wiki/Planck_length), the smallest possible distance in the physical Universe).
 You can compare DOT's Planck to BTC's Satoshi or ETH's Wei.
 Polkadot's native token DOT equals to 10<sup>10</sup> Planck and Kusama's native token KSM